pfroelke/Confnetti/gcp/Ansible/README.md

-On gcp vm with installed and configured VirtualBox, installed Vagrant:
+On gcp vm with nested virtualization enabled, installed and configured VirtualBox, installed Vagrant:
   - vagrant up
   - do commands in cfg_client for every client
   - vagrant ssh server